 For all K-12 students, Elkhart Public Library provides a space for after-school tutoring.

 Throughout the school year, National Honor Society students from area high schools will be available to help any student with their homework, no matter the subject.
-Tutors are not unlimited, so it is a first come, first served basis.
+Tutors are not unlimited, so it is on a first come, first served basis.

 Monday – Downtown